oravirt/vagrantfile/README.md

    - {src: /Users/miksan/Downloads/oracle, dest: /media/swrepo}
    - {src: /Users/miksan/swingbench, dest: /media/swingbench}
 ```

+**`base_disk_path: /Users/miksan/apps/VBOX`** - If set, all disks (local & shared) created by Vagrant will be placed in the following directory: (`#{base_disk_path}/#{hostgroup}`, i.e '`/Users/miksan/apps/VBOX/mygroup`') .
+If this is set to the same as the VBOX default (`Default machine folder`), the `hostgroup` directory will be removed after 'vagrant destroy' is performed.
+If the parameter is set to something else, the directories will not be removed automatically.
+If the parameter is not set, all disks will be placed in the same directory as `Vagrantfile`.

 **`create_local_disk: true`** - `true/false`.
 Should extra disks be added (non-shared).
 Created as sparse disks.